Phra Chuthathut Palace: History

 In 1888 Queen Saovabha Phongsri and Crown Prince Vajiravudh were sick and were advised by their physician to stay at Ko Sichang until better.
 Ko Sichang was also where Prince Asdang Dejavudh recovered from an illness.
 In 1889, King Chulalongkorn built three patient wards, naming them the "Vadhana Building" after Queen Savang Vadhana, the "Phongsri Building" after Queen Saovabha Phongsri, and the "Apirom Building" after Princess Saisavali Bhiromya.
 In 1892, King Chulalongkorn was resting at Ko Sichang.
 At that time Queen Saovabha Phongsri was pregnant, so the king built a summer palace and named it "Phra Chuthathut Palace" after his son, Prince Chudadhuj Dharadilok who was born on the island.
 The palace was composed of four throne hall and 14 royal houses.

-The royal residence was abandoned in 1893 after the French occupied the island during a conflict with Thailand over control of neighboring Laos in the Franco-Siamese War.
+The royal residence was abandoned in 1893 after the French occupied the island during a conflict with Thailand over control of neighboring Laos in the Franco-Siamese crisis.
 In 1900 the parts of the palace were torn down and reassembled in Bangkok, part of the Vimanmek Mansion.

 Phra Chuthathut Palace is the only royal palace in Thailand on an island.